 - Brands at this level are also currently investing or open to investing in fresh content on a regular basis as long as a return can be realized.

-It is important to note that even with a Home Run level of readiness, there are potential hazards and roadblocks that can impede the ability for you or an agency like OMG Commerce to launch your campaigns.
+It is important to note that even with a Home Run level of readiness, there are potential hazards and roadblocks that can impede the ability of you or an agency like OMG Commerce to launch your YouTube marketing campaigns.
 Here are the major roadblocks you can address in advance to save you and your agency team possible headaches and delays.

-Too many landing pages in play with multiple plugins/software that doesn’t play nice together.
+Too many landing pages in play with multiple plugins/software.
 This brings to mind a lead generation YouTube client we had recently.
-They had an amazing business but were held back with an email and attribution system that caused challenges in our ability to scale the business.
+They had an amazing business but were held back by an email and attribution system that caused challenges in our ability to scale the business.
 Questions to ask: